wz30/udacity/CarND-Advanced-Lane-Lines-master/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+- Take a better view to transform: choose a smaller section to take the transform because this video has sharper turns and the length of a lane is shorter than the previous videos.

+- Average according to a smaller number of frames.
+Right now I am averaging over 12 frames.
+This is not enough for the challenge video because the shape and direction of lanes changes quite fast.
 - Data set for training is really importantt, and whether selecting the right parameters for the training model decides if you get the precise result and detection.